KJM5922 – Radiochemical Measurement Techniques

 Course content

 The student will get a thorough introduction to radiochemical and nuclear measurement techniques, including how the associated detectors work.
 In particular, emphasis is on spectroscopy techniques where the energy of the radiation is accurately determined to enable nucleus identification and discrimination of unwanted nuclei.
-The most common measurement methods for alpha, beta, and gamma will all be thoroughly discussed and highlighted in four laboratory exercises.
+The most common measurement methods for alpha, beta, and gamma will all be thoroughly discussed and highlighted in six laboratory exercises.

 Please notice that liquid scintillation detection is not included in this course, as it is thoroughly taught in KJM5912 – Radiochemistry.